mendersoftware/mender-docs/302.Release-information/02.Open-source-licenses/docs.md

 github.com/magiconair/properties:

+goproperties - properties file decoder for Go

-Copyright (c) 2013-2020, Frank Schroeder
+Copyright (c) 2013-2018 - Frank Schroeder

 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

- * Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
+1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

- * Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.